iTrauco/data-science-sad/README.md

 conda activate traffic-vision
 conda env export > environment.yml
 ```

-This notebook serves as a comprehensive system design proposal, providing the transportation research team with a structured approach to implementing computer vision models for their multi-object tracking and video analysis task. and result aggregation)
+This notebook serves as a comprehensive system design proposal, providing the transportation research team with a structured approach to implementing computer vision models for their multi-object tracking and video analysis task.